patmorin/labelling/slides/script.md

 Over many rows, these constants add up, so some kind of rebalancing has to be done.
 For this, we do a very rough rebalancing operation that works on a node x.
 At the end of this operation, every node of depth k in the subtree of x contains at most 1 over 2^k nodes in the subtree of x.

 Clearly this operation only affects signatures of nodes in the subtree of x.
-By implementing this carefully, the changes to these signatures can be encoded in O(k+loglog n) bits.
+By implementing this carefully, the changes to these signatures can be encoded in O(kloglog n) bits.

 When moving from row 1 to row 2, this rebalancing operation is applied at the root of T. When moving from row 2 to row 3, it is applied simultaneously at all nodes of depth k.
 When moving from row 3 to row 4, the operation is applied to all nodes of depth 2k, and so.
 This continues for some number y of iterations until y*k is greater than the height of the tree.
 At this point, the process repeats, beginning from root.

 The analysis is intricate, but the main idea is that this operation operates on k layers of the tree at once, but the insertions and deletions performed only increase the height of the tree by a constant.
 By choosing k large enough. this ensures that the height of the tree never exceeds its optimal height by more than a factor of 1+1/k.

- is most easily imagined as operating on a band in the tree consisting of all nodes of depths between r and r+k for some carefully chosen value of k.

- all the changes required to move from T_i to T_{i+1} require only O(\loglog n)

-Since G is a subgraph of H * P
+---
+This leads to a tradeoff in which the transition codes have length kloglog n and the height of the tree tree T exceeds its optimal height by at most log n/k.
+Optimizing the value of k gives a total label of length of log n + O(sqrt(log nloglog n)).
+---
+Of course, there are many details missing from this short talk.
+One of these is how the solution for the strong product of two paths can be extended to the strong product of a boundary treewidth graph and a path.
+Very roughly speaking this is done by embedding H, a bounded treewidth graph, into an interval graph of logarithmic thickness, and then using a tree T that corresponds to an interval tree for the resulting set of intervals.

+A final detail is that these labelling schemes have to work for all subgraphs of H times P, not just induced subgraphs.
+This is handled in a fairly straightforward way by using an orientation of H times P in which edge vertex has out-degree at most d.
+Then the label of each vertex includes a bit-vector of length d that indicates which of its outgoing edges in the induced graph are actually present in the subgraph.
+---
+This concludes a brief overview of the area and the new result.

+An obvious open problem left by this work is to determine the second-order term.
+The current upper bound is O(sqrt(log n log log n)) while the only know lower bound is Omega(1).

+Thank you for listening.

+to go from the strong product